For studying Norwegian, Books and courses are not the only things you should always pay attention to.

 After the death of his mother, he was afraid of going out because of his anxiety.
 Thus, the authority sent him to an institution where he lives with a new roommate, Kjell.

-Eventually, both were released, and they set up in a small apartment in Oslo.
+Eventually, both were released and set up in a small apartment in Oslo.

-Elling is a mix of humor and heart, a movie you will surely like.
-It is one of the best movies to learn Norwegian, especially for students of intermediate proficiency.
+Elling is a movie with humor and heart.
+It is one of the best movies for learning Norwegian, especially for intermediate-level students.

 8. Insomnia (1997)

-Insomnia is a mysterious drama displaying an investigation of a murder in a city’s 24-hour daylight circle.
+Insomnia is a mysterious drama that follows an investigation into a murder within a city’s 24-hour daylight cycle.

-The research goes horribly wrong when the sleep-deprived police detective accidentally shoots his partner.
+The research goes wrong when the sleep-deprived police detective accidentally shoots his partner.

 The killer now knows his truth, and a double-sided cat-and-mouse play begins.

-The film has simple and easy dialogues but a little advanced vocabulary making it suitable for intermediate and advanced-level learners of the Norwegian language.
+The film has simple, easy dialogue but a little advanced vocabulary, making it suitable for intermediate- and advanced-level learners of Norwegian.

 9. Oslo, August 31st (2011)